Winds gusting up to 107 mph in Colorado topple semi-trucks and rip off roofs - KTVZ

 Power outages are expected to increase as the powerful wind field expands and spreads east.

-As of Wednesday afternoon, more than 100,000 customers are without power across Colorado, Kansas, Oklahoma, New Mexico, and Texas, according to Poweroutage.us.
+As of Wednesday afternoon, more than 247,000 customers are without power across Colorado, Kansas, Missouri, Nebraska, New Mexico, and Oklahoma, according to Poweroutage.us.

-In Colorado, about 64,000 customers — homes, businesses and organizations — are without power.
+In Colorado, more than 109,000 customers — homes, businesses and organizations — are without power.
 The outage numbers for other states affected by the bad weather are:

 - Oklahoma, 18,728